-4.3 Papers with neutral or alkaline pH without a filler of calcium carbonate, may or may not have the expected life expectancy.
-An acid paper may have been treated with a surface size containing enough calcium carbonate to give an alkaline extract pH.
-An acid paper may be coated with a formulation containing calcium carbonate, although manifold papers seldom are coated.
-In cases of uncertainty, the supplier should provide an affidavit concerning the extract pH of the base paper, or the alkaline nature (pH and calcium carbonate) of the paper machine's manufacturing conditions.
+4.3 Folders with neutral or alkaline pH generally are stable.
+However, an acid folder may have been treated with a surface size containing enough calcium carbonate to give an alkaline extract pH.
+An acid folder may be coated with a formulation containing calcium carbonate, although folders seldom are coated.
+In cases of uncertainty, the supplier should provide an affidavit concerning the extract pH of the base folder.